robsonrjan/GitLooker/README.md

 Application can ease maintain large amount of repositories showing repo status on form.
 Also allow pull to update local sources with remote.

+Pre requirements:
-To run app Git installation and configuration is needed.
+Git installation and configuration,
+Enabled powershell .

+To install -> download latest release version and go to GitLookerSetup\Release for MSI inatalable package.